liferay-search/liferay-docs/en/developer/frameworks/articles/web-services/02-headless-apis/04-authenticated-requests.markdown

 curl -H 'Cookie: JSESSIONID=27D7C95648D7CDBE3347601FC4543F5D' http://localhost:8080/o/headless-delivery/v1.0/sites/{siteId}/blog-postings/?p_auth=O4dCU1Mj
 ```

-To do a cookie request from inside @product@, from JavaScript code or a Java
+To do a cookie request from inside @sharepoint@, from JavaScript code or a Java
 method, the session identifier is not needed and you must only provide
 the CRSF token or add the API to the whitelist of CSRF allowed URLs.

 ## Making Unauthenticated Requests

-Unauthenticated requests are disabled by default in @product@'s headless REST
+Unauthenticated requests are disabled by default in @sharepoint@'s headless REST
 APIs.
 You can, however, enable them manually by defining an exception in the
 Service Access Policy to allow unauthenticated requests.